 Amble down the Spanish Steps and walk cobblestoned streets to shop the fashion world’s best designers.
 Down every street, you’ll find artisan shops with leather goods, beautifully crafted gold jewelry, and fine foods like olive oils, balsamic vinegar, wine, and traditional and whimsical sizes, shapes, and colors of pasta.

 Throw coins in the Trevi Fountain, and find your favorite flavor at a gelato shop.
 Enjoy a late dinner, Roman-style, and immerse yourself in “la dolce vita” vibe of the Eternal City.

 Visit St. Peter’s Square and book a tour to discover Vatican art treasures, including the Sistine Chapel, where the view of Michaelangelo’s “Last Judgement” is simply awe-inspiring.

 See Rome from a different perspective on a kayak trip down the Tiber River, passing under centuries-old viaducts.
-Journey beyond the city out into the Etruscan countryside to farmhouses and groves for guided tastings of olive oils, cheeses, and wines.
+If you’re spending at least three days in Rome, you may also journey beyond the city out into the Etruscan countryside to farmhouses and groves for guided tastings of olive oils, cheeses, and wines.

 Explore Oia, a seaside village tucked high into mountain cliffs, to get a feel for Greek island life.
 White-washed buildings seem stacked on top of each other as they fit neatly into the cliffs, and the residents are as warm and welcoming as the sun that seems to shine endlessly.